hats-finance/hats-contracts/docs/claims.md

 - `challengePeriod`: length of challlenge period, in seconds
 - `challengeTimeoutPeriod`: length of time a challenged claim can be approved
-- `arbitratorCanChangeBounty`: determines whether the arbitrator change the bounty amount when approving a claim
+- `arbitratorCanChangeBounty`: determines whether the arbitrator can change the bounty percentage when approving a claim